Meibomian Gland Dysfunction: Everything You Need To Know

 Do your eyes itch, burn, sting, or look red?
 Does it feel like something is stuck in your eye?
 If you’ve tried over-the-counter solutions without any relief, you may have a condition called Meibomian Gland Dysfunction, or MGD.
 This condition is the leading cause of Dry Eye Syndrome.

 sees patients from all over the Middle Village area who have Meibomian Gland Dysfunction.
-If you have MGD contact 20/20 Eye Care's Dry Eye Center, we can help.
+If you have MGD contact 20/20 Eye Care, we can help.
 Let us provide you with the long-term relief you need.

 What Is Meibomian Gland Dysfunction?

 Tears are more than just fluid in the eye.
 They have a chemical makeup comprised of water, enzymes, proteins, and oils.
 Your meibomian glands, located by your eyelashes in the upper and lower eyelids, naturally secrete these oils, which act as a protective shell to keep the tear film on your eye.
 It lubricates and coats your eyes, keeping them moist and comfortable.
 Sometimes, the meibomian glands can become clogged, and when that happens, the oil can’t moisturize your eyes.
 This is known as Meibomian Gland Dysfunction.

 In addition to the meibomian glands, excessive screen time has been linked to the development of MGD.
 That’s because when you stare at a screen on your TV, smartphone, computer or tablet, you blink less.
 Blinking naturally moisturizes your eyes, and it can also clear any small particles that may accidentally get into your eye.
 A reduced amount of blinking can make your eyes feel more dry or itchy, increasing the discomfort.